Inter-American Court finds Guatemala responsible for 1989 forced disappearances of indigenous rights defenders News

 The court found Guatemala violated the victims’ rights to juridical personality, life, personal integrity, personal liberty, and freedom of association, as well as their families’ rights to judicial guarantees, judicial protection, truth, and family protection.
 The court particularly emphasized the impact on the victims’ children, who were minors at the time of the disappearances.

-In its ruling, the court ordered Guatemala to conduct a thorough investigation, implement a national strategy for searching disappeared persons, and establish policies for declassifying military archives related to the internal armed conflict.
-The state must also strengthen its Human Rights Ombudsman’s investigative capacities and provide psychological treatment and compensation to the victims’ families.
+In its ruling, the court ordered Guatemala to conduct a thorough investigation, implement a national strategy for searching for disappeared persons, and establish policies for declassifying military archives related to the internal armed conflict.
+The state must also strengthen the investigative capacities of its Human Rights Ombudsman. and provide psychological treatment and compensation to the victims’ families.

 The judgment comes as human rights defenders in Guatemala continue to face serious risks.
 According to Human Rights Watch, attacks against defenders increased significantly in 2022, with the Unit for the Protection of Human Rights Defenders of Guatemala (UDEFEGUA) documenting 3,574 instances of aggression—the highest recorded in 22 years.
 Amnesty International reported that between January and November 2023, UDEFEGUA registered 5,965 attacks against human rights defenders, including threats, killings, harassment and arbitrary detentions.